hbrulin/webserv/README.md

 — a partial count: when the input or output operation can be partially completed — the entire result: when the I/O operation could be fully completed

+By setting a socket to non-blocking, you can effectively “poll” the socket for information.
+If you try to read from a non-blocking socket and there’s no data there, it’s not allowed to block—it will return -1 and errno will be set to EAGAIN or EWOULDBLOCK.

 -> That's why we use select() before read/recv or write/send. select() works by blocking until something happens on a file descriptor (aka a socket).